SharkWipf/nerf_dataset_preprocessing_helper/README.md

                         Directory to save the preserved images.
 Mandatory for video, optional for images.
 Will delete images in- place if not specified.
+  --exts EXTS           If --input_path is a dir, image extensions to check
+                        for.
+Default is 'jpg,jpeg,png'.
+Anything supported by OpenCV should work.
   --target_count TARGET_COUNT
                         Target number of images to retain.
   --target_percentage TARGET_PERCENTAGE